-Figure 9 presents inflows into the upper dam of the Cowlitz River Project, Mossyrock.
+Figure 9: Historical daily inflows into Mossyrock Dam from 1950 - 2007 presents inflows into the upper dam of the Cowlitz River Project, Mossyrock.
 The black curve illustrates the average inflow for a particular day across all historical weather years.
-Figure 10 presents the monthly distribution of inflows, and Figure 11 presents the annual distribution in different weather years.
+Figure 10: Monthly distribution of inflows into Mossyrock Dam from 1950 - 2007 presents the monthly distribution of inflows, and Figure 11 presents the annual distribution in different weather years.
 In general, inflows into Mossyrock vary the most between the months of October and April.
 The highest historical inflows into Mossyrock occur during the colder months, with some of the highest inflows recorded in 1996.